nopSolutions/nopCommerce-Docs/en/developer/tutorials/unit-tests.md

 As you can see this is a simple interface.
 But at the same time, it allows nopCommerce to perform very important tasks such as sending email messages to customers.
 So we need to be sure that it works properly.
 Next, we will write tests for each of the interface methods.

 > [!NOTE]
 > We don't use **TDD** but we are not against this approach.
-The reliability of the functionality is important for us, and not a specific approach to testing.
+The reliability of the functionality is important for us, not a specific approach to testing.

 ## ScheduleTaskServiceTests class

-Add a new ``ScheduleTaskServiceTests`` class to the project (Nop.Tests\Nop.Services.Tests\Tasks).
+Add a new `ScheduleTaskServiceTests` class to the project (Nop.Tests\Nop.Services.Tests\Tasks).
 Its code is shown below:

 ```csharp
 using NUnit.Framework;